-The Texas Education Agency (TEA) only handles complaints related to violation of school law or about the agency itself.
+The Texas Education Agency (TEA) only handles complaints related to violation of school law or the agency itself.
 The following are complaint matters typically addressed by other agencies:

-in programs or activities that receive Federal funds from the Department of Education (DOE).
+The federal Office for Civil Rights (OCR) enforces several federal civil rights laws that prohibit discrimination in programs or activities that receive federal funds from the Department of Education (DOE).
 These laws prohibit discrimination on the basis of race, color, national origin, gender, disability, and age, and extend to all state education agencies and public school systems.
 These laws include Section 504, Americans with Disabilities Act (ADA), and Equal Employment Opportunity (EEO).

-Family Education Rights and Privacy Act (FERPA)
+Family Education Rights and Privacy Act

-Open Government Ethics, which include the Texas Open Meetings Act and the Texas Public Information Act are under the Texas Government Code.
+Open Government Ethics, which include the Texas Open Meetings Act and the Texas Public Information Act, are under the Texas Government Code.
 The Office of the Attorney General maintains an Open Government website and hotline to provide resources and assistance to individuals who have questions about open government ethics.

-Fraud, waste, and abuse
+Fraud, Waste, and Abuse